davidlazar/falcon/README.txt

     determinism on the relevant signing devices.

-(According to the documentation below, FALCOM_FMA and FALCON_AVX2 have no effect when FALCON_FPEMU is enabled, but in deterministic.h they are explicitly disabled as a defensive measure.)
+(According to the documentation below, FALCOM_FMA and FALCON_AVX2 have no effect when FALCON_FPEMU is enabled, but in config.h they are explicitly disabled as a defensive measure.)

 *** END CRITICAL SECURITY WARNING ***